Infectious Diseases Research

 The activity entered or nominated for this prize may not be entered or nominated for another Australian Museum Eureka Prize in the same year.

-In addition to the prize and category specific conditions of entry, all entrants need to comply with the General Terms and Conditions of Entry.
+In addition to the prize and category specific conditions of entry, all entrants must comply with the General Terms and Conditions of Entry.

 Entry materials